 Note your General Studio Fee is used to provide an extensive array of relevant shop needs, including: ink, ink knives, modifiers, a reasonable amount of paper which will cover your learning needs, cleaning supplies, paper towels and rags, tarlatan, newsprint, mat knives, aprons, some drawing acetates, india ink, and a thorough list of other communal creative printshop needs.
 What is not covered by your fees are printing papers and other non-communal printing supplies such as Solarplates.
 Papers are available in the studio at excellent prices.
 Additional, items are constantly being added.
 Solarplates are available from Dan Welden as described below.

 Solarplates are available at the workshop directly from Dan Welden in 8x10 inch for the discounted price, $9.75 each.
 Larger sizes should be requested well in advance by emailing Dan Welden at Solarplate.
 Smaller sizes and test plates can be cut from your 8x10 plates.
 Prices at the workshop are at least 25% less than retail.

 - Source materials such as sketches and drawings, even photographs.

 - Old manual plastic toothbrush

-- Scratching tools, anything sharp (pack in bag you are checking, remember airport security!)
+- Scratching tools, anything not too sharp (pack in bag you are checking, remember airport security!)